 These people complain of sharp pain across the low back when getting out of bed, out of a car, or standing from a chair.
 They may also be slow to rise from a seated position.
-This happens when psoas major is tight on both sides and compresses the L5-S1 joint.

 People with this condition also tend to walk and stand with their hips thrust back and their shoulders forward to accommodate the tight psoas major muscles.
 This teetering posture usually leads to other musculoskeletal problems that create a sharp, unstable low back, especially in the morning.

-He has written and taught about anatomy, trigger points and cranial therapies since the mid-90s.
+Tony Preston has a practice in Atlanta, Georgia where he sees clients.
+He has written and taught about anatomy, trigger points, and cranial therapies since the mid-90s.

 *This site is undergoing major changes.
 We are reformatting and expanding the posts to make it easier to read, more accessible, and